mdpearce/lemmy-ts-openapi/README.md

 The generated OpenAPI schema can be used by the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) to generate a client SDK in any supported language/framework.

 ## Usage
+1. Clone the [Lemmy JS client](https://github.com/LemmyNet/lemmy-js-client) repository somewhere on disk
+2. From the `lemmy-ts-openapi` root, run the following command to parse the JS library and generate an OpenAPI schema file:
 ```sh
 npm start -- -c /path/to/lemmy-js-client -o /path/to/output/filename.json
 ```